jeaye/color_coded/README.md

 This is intentional.
 The first time you open a buffer, color_coded doesn't know if it's going to compile properly and it doesn't want you to wait while it tries to figure this out. color_coded will always compile in the background and events like moving the cursor or changing text will poll for updates. **Note, however,** that, once a buffer has highlighting, leaving that buffer and coming back to it will synchronously apply the previous highlighting.

 #### "color_coded unavailable: you need to compile it"
-See the above installation docs.
-When you install color_coded, you need to manually `./configure && make` (any errors will be reported) before you can successfully use it.
+When you install color_coded, you need to manually compile it before you can successfully use it.
+See [Installation](https://github.com/jeaye/color_coded#installation) for instructions.

 #### "color_coded has been updated: you need to recompile it"
 Assuming you've updated a working installation of color_coded, you'll get this error if the update requires you to recompile color_coded (i.e. there have been changes to the native API).
-To recompile, follow the same exact steps you took to compile initially.
-Generally, this just means `./configure && make`.
+To recompile, follow the [same exact steps](https://github.com/jeaye/color_coded#installation) you took to compile initially.

 #### "xz is required to unpack clang"
 As of clang 5.0, both Linux and OS X tarballs are compressed with [xz](http://tukaani.org/xz/).
 To install, consider one of the following (or further documentation for your OS/distribution):